Reactive Client Routing

 String Redirects

-Simple redirects can be defined using string values.
+Simple redirects can be defined using string values in the routes object.

 router({